Simón Trinidad: Extradition

 Simón Trinidad being escorted to the plane by Colombian authorities.

-In November 2004, the Colombian Supreme Court approved the extradition of Palmera to the U.S., on charges related to the drug trade and the holding of hostages.
-The hostage case was based on the captured by the FARC-EP of three US military contractors who were captured after their plane crashed while they were filming FARC-EP positions and then sending the videos to the US military in Florida.
+In November 2004, the Colombian Supreme Court approved the extradition of Palmera to the U.S., on charges related to the drug trade and money laundering.
 The extradition would then proceed if President Uribe gave final approval to the move.

 In a communique dated November 28 but released on December 3, the FARC declared that Trinidad's extradition would be a serious obstacle to reaching a prisoner exchange agreement with the Colombian government.

 On December 17, 2004, the Colombian government authorized Palmera's extradition to the United States, but stated that the measure could be revoked if the FARC released all 63 (political and military) hostages in its possession before December 30.

 The FARC did not accept this demand, and Palmera himself had previously stated that he considered his future extradition and prosecution in the U.S. an opportunity to publicly protest against the Uribe administration.
 As the deadline passed, the Colombian military was placed on high alert, and the U.S. embassy in Bogotá issued a terrorism alert to U.S. citizens in Colombia.
 The extradition was signed by president Álvaro Uribe and Palmera was placed on a DEA aircraft bound for Florida.
 "Simón Trinidad" was extradited to the United States in the afternoon of December 31, 2004.